 Furthermore, product development and software interface design occurred in parallel and affected on another: Wireframes and test runs gave rise to new ideas and features, which were then continuously implemented in the software interface design and communicated to the developers.

 STRATEGY & PROCESS

 Transparent and clearly defined processes are important to us.
 They allow both us and our clients to track our progress from project start to finish.
 In case plans change, we are able to act flexibly and in time.
 Our consulting competencies can be relied on during each and every step.

-On the other hand, the project scope expanded considerably.
-Our client had come to us with the assumption that we would simpy make the new interface look better.
-What they didn’t know?
-That the entire structure of the interface would have to be renewed as it was not intuitive to use.
-Our service design» and UX/UI design team therefore worked together to set up a completely new process that our interface redesign could be based on.
+On the one hand, the project scope expanded considerably.
+At first, our client had come to us with the assumption that the interface would simply have to be improved in terms of appearance.
+In reality, the entire structure of the interface would have to be renewed as it was not intuitive to use.
+Our service design » and UX/UI design » teams therefore worked together to set up a completely new process that our interface redesign could be based on.